 Similarly, if you’re not NYC-based or if you don’t have time to go to one of Pink Olive’s neighborhood gift shop, but need something specific, you can purchase online!

-Plus, if you decide to pass by the Williamsburg store, you can grab a delicious coffee at Freehold after!
+Plus, if you decide to pass by the Brooklyn store, you can just extend your visit and grab a delicious coffee at Freehold, in Williamsburg!

 In the East Village, we love Hi Collar, and in the West Village, try a charming secret spot called The Elk.
 And still, close to the Park Slope location, grab a coffee and a chocolate at The Chocolate Room.